MicroEJ/docs/ApplicationDeveloperGuide/platform.rst

   :guilabel:`Existing Projects into Workspace` > :guilabel:`Select
   root directory` > :guilabel:`Browse…`.
 - Select the root directory.
 The wizard will automatically discover projects to import.
-- Click on :guilabel:`Finish` button.
+- Click on the :guilabel:`Finish` button.

 Import from Zip File